|

 your unborn child you've carried around as part of you for all those

-Born in Scotland, induced 3 weeks pre term and via an emergency
+Born in Scotland, induced 3 weeks pre term as "baby wasn't growing" and

 c-section in August 1996 it was discovered our new born baby boy had

-a heart murmur, which was not too worrying my nephew has a hole in
+a heart murmur, which was not too worrying as my nephew has a hole in

 his heart!